 Typically, when startups or businesses without a web footprint approach us to build a platform, we suggest going the minimum viable product (MVP) route.
 This provides them with the opportunity to test the market and their positioning within it with relatively low risk and investment.

-For example, base level templates from SaaS platforms such as Shopify or WooCommerce are a great opportunity to get a store up and running quickly.
-Both base platforms without customization is pretty simple to work with, even if you do not have any web development experience.
+For example, base-level templates using Shopify or WooCommerce are a great opportunity to get a store up and running quickly.
+Both base platforms without customization are pretty simple to work with, even if you do not have any web development experience.

 However, as you get more traction online, you might consider creating a custom theme for your store.
 A custom theme will differentiate your store from others that use your previous “off-the-rack” theme.